-I slammed my whiskey glass down on the old wooden bar and watched a small drop of the brown liquid roll off my hand.
+I slammed my whiskey glass down on the old wooden bar and watched a small drop of the amber liquid roll off my hand.
 The smell of stale beer, cigarette smoke, and floor cleaner burned my nose.

 The bar was empty, except for the twenty-something brunette behind the counter, stocking the shelves, and two old men, maybe in their seventies, sipping ale in the corner.
-The sunlight cutting through the room like sharp shards of glass.
+The sunlight cut through the room like sharp shards of glass.
 I wiped the trail of wet whiskey off my hand and called for the busty girl to pour me another.

 She shook her head as she came over, “I think it’s time you go home.
 It’s not even midday, and you're drunk already.
 Let me call you a cab,” she said.